vegawidget/altair/README.md

   - Where you see a `.` in the Python examples, use a `$` instead.

   - In your data, columns that contain dots can be wrapped in square brackets in Altair specifications, e.g. `[Sepal.Width]`, to keep Altair from throwing an error.
+Alternatively, you can use a double-backslash, e.g. `Sepal\\.Width`.

 These and other “gotchas” are compiled, along with workarounds, in an
 article: [Field Guide to Python